576 Good Compare and Contrast Essay Topics

 III.
 Conclusion

-A. Restatement of the thesis statement.
+A. Restatement of a thesis statement.

 Topic: Divorce and Its Effects on the Family